 Understanding the Traffic Light System

 A racking inspection checklist details exactly which components of the racking system an inspector should be looking at—frames, beams, and braces.
 The traffic light system is used to measure the damage severity and indicate the risk level.
 Each color corresponds to a required action for record-keeping and monitoring.

-Rack inspectors can take advantage of mobile technology such as iAuditor to streamline racking inspections and reporting. iAuditor is the world’s #1 inspection software and can be used by rack inspectors to:
+Rack inspectors can take advantage of mobile technology such as SafetyCulture to streamline racking inspections and reporting.
+SafetyCulture as an inspection software can be used by rack inspectors to: